-Revenue in the Asia/Pacific & Europe region increased \$0.3 million or 1.6% and \$3.0 million or 6.5% for the three and nine months ended March 31, 2020, respectively, as compared to the prior year periods.
+Revenue in the Asia/Pacific & Europe region increased \$0.1 million or 0.7%, as compared to the prior year period.
 Active Accounts in the region remained consistent as compared to the prior year period.
-Beginning in January 2020, we implemented pricing changes and a free shipping program, localized to each market, that helped to drive an increase in average order size.
-We continue to see strong revenue increases in our Australia and New Zealand market following the full on the ground launch of New Zealand in November 2019.
-These increases were partially offset by continued weakening in our Greater China market in the current year period.
+Beginning in January 2020, we implemented pricing changes and free shipping programs, localized to each market, that helped to drive an increase in average order size.
+We continue to see strong revenue increases in our Australia and New Zealand market following the full on-the-ground launch of New Zealand in November 2019.
+These increases were partially offset by decreased revenues in Japan and continued weakening in our Greater China market in the current year period.

-Revenue in the Asia/Pacific & Europe region was negatively impacted by approximately \$47,000 or 0.3% and positively impacted by \$0.5 million or 1.2% during the three and nine months ended March 31, 2020, respectively, as compared to the prior year periods, by foreign currency exchange rate fluctuations.
-Revenue in Japan was positively impacted approximately \$0.1 million or 1.1% and \$0.9 million or 3.0% during the three and nine months ended March 31, 2020, respectively, as compared to the prior year periods, by foreign currency exchange rate fluctuations.
-On a constant currency basis, revenue in Japan decreased 2.2% and increased 1.5% for the three and nine months ended March 31, 2020, respectively, as compared to the prior year periods.
+Revenue in the Asia/Pacific & Europe region was positively impacted approximately \$0.3 million or 1.8% during the three months ended September 30, 2020, as compared to the prior year period, by foreign currency exchange rate fluctuations.
+Revenue in Japan was positively impacted approximately \$0.1 million or 1.0% during the three months ended September 30, 2020, as compared to the prior year period, by foreign currency exchange rate fluctuations.
+On a constant currency basis, revenue in Japan decreased 6.5% for the three months ended September 30, 2020, as compared to the prior year period.

-Globally, we continue to focus on strengthening our core business through our fiscal 2020 initiatives, which include the strengthening of our customer subscription programs, the launch of our Protandim® NAD SynergizerTM product in October 2019, continued investment in our red carpet program, expanding our global footprint, including the roll out of our product lines to international markets, enhancements to our compensation programs, and the continued development and improvement of distributor training tools and technologies that will help our independent distributors grow their businesses and improve the customer experience.
-During the three months ended March 31, 2020, we held our first ever Destination Elite Academy in Cancun, Mexico and we rolled out pricing changes and free shipping initiatives in several of our markets targeted towards driving price alignment among product lines and markets as well as increasing average order sizes and providing incentives for monthly subscription orders.
+Globally, we continue to focus on strengthening our core business.
+Our fiscal 2021 initiatives focus on strengthening our subscription services and programs, further supporting and growing our revenues for our Protandim® NAD SynergizerTM product that was launched in October 2019, expanding our global footprint through new market launches and enhancing our product lines in international markets, the roll out of customer referral and loyalty programs, enhancements to our various internal and external systems, and the continued development and improvement of distributor training tools and technologies that will help our independent distributors grow their businesses and improve the customer experience.